Kungsleden trail or better known as “The King´s Trail” is one of the best hikes in Europe.

 You can pay with either cash or credit card in most of the cabins.

 The prices are higher in the cabins than in Abisko and in the supermarkets.

-I managed to this part of the hike without buying any supplies during the hike.
+I managed to do this part of the hike without buying any supplies during the trek.

 But then you can also use the guest kitchen and Sauna.

 All cabin has camping spots for your tent, 120KR if you are a member of the Swedish Tourism Association, 150kr for no members.
 You are also allowed to use the guest kitchen and sauna if camping there.